zlovo/manual_kernel_update/README.md

 * Opened directory `manual_kernel_update`

 _next steps description have more detailes_
-* Firing up VM and ssh into it
+* Start up cloned vagrant configuration VM and ssh into it

 run `vagrant up` result => no error messages,